Contemporary Traditions: South Korea’s Emerging Design Identity- An Exploration among Professional and Academic Design Experts Aged 30-50

 Keywords:

-Design Identity, Intangible Values, Design Process
+Design Identity, Intangible Values, Design Process1.
+Introduction

 South Korea has seen unprecedented economic, cultural and technological advancements in the past 50 years.
 The “Miracle on the Han River” propelled the country out of the Global South1) and into the echelons of the Global North.
 Korean popular culture, also known as K-Pop is sweeping around the globe, and Korean brands are among the most valuable and recognizable in the world.
 In this socio-cultural-economic context, influenced by global and local trends, Korean design had good general conditions to evolve accordingly.